• Skip to content

 About children’s teeth

 Baby teeth can arrive in any order.
-All 20 baby teeth usually arrive by three years.
-Start cleaning teeth as soon as they come through.
-Use a small, soft toothbrush or a clean, damp face washer to clean baby gums and all sides of each tooth.
+All 20 baby teeth usually arrive by 3 years.
+Start cleaning your child’s teeth as soon as they come through.

-The 32 adult teeth replace baby teeth between the ages of 6 and 20 years.
-Supervise and help clean children’s teeth until 8 years.
-Brush teeth and gums twice a day, once in the morning and once at night before bed.
+The 32 adult teeth appear between 6 and 20 years.
+Clean your child’s teeth and gums twice a day, once in the morning and once at night before bed.

 Brushing teeth: getting started

+Use a soft, small child’s toothbrush.
 Under 18 months, use only water for cleaning teeth.
-From 18 months to 6 years, use a pea-sized amount of low-fluoride toothpaste.
-From 6 years, use a pea-sized amount of adult fluoride toothpaste.
-Use a soft, small child’s toothbrush.
+From 18 months to 5 years, use a pea-sized amount of low-fluoride toothpaste.
+From 5 years, use a pea-sized amount of adult fluoride toothpaste.

 Use your free hand to support your child’s chin.
-Ask her to open up and say ‘ah’.
+Ask your child to open up and say ‘ah’.
 Check for any signs of decay, like a white line or brown spots on the teeth close to the gums.
-Check for plaque build-up on teeth around the gum line.
+Check for plaque build-up on teeth around the gumline.

 Brushing teeth: steps

-Using small circular motions, brush all sides of each tooth and the gums.
+Using small circular motions, gently brush all sides of each tooth and the gums.
 Brush backwards and forwards on all chewing surfaces.
+Brush for 2 minutes.

-When brushing is finished, your child should spit out leftover toothpaste, but don’t rinse out his mouth.
+When brushing is finished, your child should spit out leftover toothpaste, but they don’t need to rinse out their mouth.
 Rinse the brush, and put it somewhere clean to dry.

 Avoid giving your child sugary foods or drinks.
-Avoid giving your child a bottle of breastmilk or formula in bed.
+Don’t give your child a bottle of breastmilk or formula when they go to bed.
 Always take away bottles after feeding.

 Download printable version